-In addition to occasional heavy periods, called menorhaggia, you might sometimes experience bleeding between your period, which is also known as menometrorrhagia.
-While not completely unusual for those suffering with endometriosis, but if you find that you experience more frequently, talk to your gynecologist.
+In addition to occasional heavy periods, called menorrhagia, you might sometimes experience bleeding between your period, which is also known as menometrorrhagia.
+While not completely unusual for those suffering from endometriosis, but if you find that you experience it more frequently, talk to your gynecologist.

 If your endometrial tissue attaches to your intestines, you might experience mild to severe pain in this area during your period.

 This pair of symptoms can happen — together or separately — anytime, but it is more common during periods.

 Many women report various gastrointestinal concerns that include diarrhea, constipation, bloating, and nausea.